 We have identified a multi-year inventory of potential drilling locations for our oil-weighted reserves that we believe provides attractive growth and return opportunities.
-At an assumed price of approximately \$50.00 per Bbl WTI, we currently have approximately 8,276 gross (6,055 net) identified economic potential horizontal drilling locations on our acreage based on our evaluation of applicable geologic and engineering data.
-With our current development plan, we expect to continue our strong PUD conversion ratio in 2023 by converting an estimated 33% of our PUDs to a proved developed category and developing approximately 80% of the consolidated 2022 year-end PUD reserves by the end of 2025.
-As of December 31, 2022, all of our proved undeveloped reserves are scheduled to be developed within five years from the date they were initially recorded.
+At an assumed price of approximately \$50.00 per Bbl WTI, we currently have approximately 7,905 gross (5,826 net) identified economic potential horizontal drilling locations on our acreage based on our evaluation of applicable geologic and engineering data.